 The percentage of edited measurements due to ocean tide correction criterion is represented in figure 18.
 It is about 0.06% over all the mission period and shows a little jump but no drift.
 A slight decrease in edited measurements is visible since cycle 262 (change of Jason-1 ground-track).
+The level of edited measurements has also increased since the move of Jason-1 to geodetic orbit.
 This is related to the new ground track, which no longer overflows the same areas.